 Backyard fire pits are one of the most popular of all landscaping features.
 They are attractive, functional and provide an outdoor gathering place.

 Ideally, a fire pit is constructed from fireproof material on a flat, level area at least 25 feet from a house or tree.
 Fire pits are strictly governed by local building codes.
 Some codes require the pit to be encircled by a border of sand or gravel.
 So before you decide to add one to your backyard, know the code in your area.

 The style and shape of a fire pit can vary.
-Our circular fire pit is about 2 feet tall and 5 feet in total diameter with a 3-feet interior dimension.
+Our circular fire pit is about 2' tall x 5' total diameter and a 3' interior diameter.

 Pound a rebar stake into the ground at the center of the fire pit then mark the circumference of the circle.
-For a fire pit with a diameter of 5 feet, attach a string to the stake, measure 2-1/2 feet (or half the length of your circumference) and tie this end of the string to a can of spray paint.
+For a fire pit with a diameter of 5', attach a string to the stake, measure 2-1/2' (or half the length of your circumference) and tie this end of the string to a can of spray paint.
 Pull the string lightly taut and walk around the stake as you spray paint your circumference (image 1).

-Dig the space out to a depth of 6 inches.
-Then use the same method as above to mark an inner circle 12 inches in from the outside circle.
+Dig the space out to a depth of 6".
+Then use the same method as above to mark an inner circle 12" in from the outside circle.
 This inner circle will be the edge of the fire pit wall.

 With the foundation set, it's time to lay the stones.
-Mix mortar and then shovel about 2 inches of it on top of the concrete base.
+Mix mortar and then shovel about 2" of it on top of the concrete base.
 Working in small sections, lay the stones on the mortar (image 1).

 If you are using natural stone, mix the sizes and colors of the stones, and choose stone faces that are attractive and match the slight curve of your outline.
 When necessary use a chipping hammer to shape individual stones (image 2).

 As the first few levels of stones begin to take shape along the outside edge of the fire pit, begin to lay fire bricks to form the inner wall of the structure (image 3).